 Blackberry Salad with Toasted Hazelnuts

-Blackberry Salad with Toasted Hazelnuts is a deliciously satisfying salad that's cool, creamy, crunchy and otherwise perfect in every way.
-With a fresh-squeezed lemon vinaigrette, this salad is a big favorite throughout the summer and fall.
+Blackberry Salad with Toasted Hazelnuts is a deliciously satisfying salad that's cool, creamy, crunchy and easy to make!

 - 1 1/2 cups Grains, cooked

 - 4 cups Lettuce, Butter lettuce preferred

 - 1/2 cup Hazelnuts, dry roasted, roughly chopped